sormiston/frontend-challenge/README.md

 ## Description

-My recruitment coding challenge to join Priberam in May 2021.
-The goal was to create an interface where text can be pasted into a workspace and annotated with 4 kinds of tag.
+This 24 hour challenge was my coding challenge to join Priberam in May 2021.
+The goal was to create an interface where text can be pasted into a workspace and annotated with **4 kinds of tag** (Person, Place, Organization, or Event).
 Tags must be allowed to overlap, for example, "The President hosted a ceremonial dinner at the White House" could have a Person tag for "President," a Place tag for "White House," and an Event tag for the entire sentence.
-Work state must persist if the user reloads the page.
-Clicking "Save" represents an end of workflow, by displaying a JSON object which represents a POST payload and clears local work.
+Work done must persist if the user reloads the page.
+Clicking "Save" represents an end of workflow, by displaying a JSON object which represents a payload usable in a POST HTTP request, and local work is reset.

 ## Project Flow